 So what can you do better so that you have higher lead conversion rates?
 Here are some of the recommended best practices for lead nurturing that can help you onboard more customers.

-Here are some ways to nurture your leads with email content.
+Here are some effective ways to nurture your leads with email content.

 a.
 Personalize responses